perladvent/perldotcom/content/article/_pub_2001_01_soap.md

           $result->faultdetail;
       }

 `faultcode()` gives you information about the main reason for the error.
 Possible values may be:

-**[Client: you provided incorrect information in the request.]{#item_client%3a_you_provided_incorrect_information_in_th}**\
+**<span id="item_client%3a_you_provided_incorrect_information_in_th">Client: you provided incorrect information in the request.</span>**

-:   This error may occur when parameters for the remote call are
+This error may occur when parameters for the remote call are incorrect.
-    incorrect.
 Parameters may be out-of-bounds, such as negative numbers, when positive integers are expected; or of an incorrect type, for example, a string is provided where a number was expected.

-**[Server: something is wrong on the server side.]{#item_server%3a_something_is_wrong_on_the_server_side%2e}**\
+**<span id="item_server%3a_something_is_wrong_on_the_server_side%2e">Server: something is wrong on the server side.</span>**

-:   This means that provided information is correct, but the server
-    couldn't handle the request because of temporary difficulties, for example, an unavailable database.
+This means that provided information is correct, but the server couldn't handle the request because of temporary difficulties, for example, an unavailable database.

-**[MustUnderstand: Header elements has mustUnderstand attribute, but wasn't understood by server.]{#item_mustunderstand%3a_header_elements_has_mustundersta}**\
+**<span id="item_mustunderstand%3a_header_elements_has_mustundersta">MustUnderstand: Header elements has mustUnderstand attribute, but wasn't understood by server.</span>**

-:   The server was able to parse the request, but the client is
-    requesting functionality that can't be provided.
+The server was able to parse the request, but the client is requesting functionality that can't be provided.
 For example, suppose that a request requires execution of SQL statement, and the client wants to be sure that several requests will be executed in one database transaction.
 This could be implemented as three different calls with one common TransactionID.

 In this case, the SOAP header may be extended with a new header element called, say, 'TransactionID', which carries a common identifier across the 3 separate invocations.
 However, if server does not understand the provided TransactionID header, it probably won't be able to maintain transactional integrity across invocations.
 To guard against this, the client may indicate that the server 'mustUnderstand' the element 'TransactionID'.
 If the server sees this and does NOT understand the meaning of the element, it will not try and process the requests in the first place.

 This functionality makes services more reliable and distributed systems more robust.

-**[VersionMismatch: the server can't understand the version of SOAP used by the client.]{#item_versionmismatch%3a_the_server_can%27t_understand_t}**\
+**<span id="item_versionmismatch%3a_the_server_can%27t_understand_t">VersionMismatch: the server can't understand the version of SOAP used by the client.</span>**

-:   This is provided for (possible) future extensions, when new versions
-    of SOAP may have different functionality, and only clients that are knowledgeable about it will be able to properly use it.
+This is provided for (possible) future extensions, when new versions of SOAP may have different functionality, and only clients that are knowledgeable about it will be able to properly use it.

-**[Other errors]{#item_other_errors}**\
+**<span id="item_other_errors">Other errors</span>**

-:   The server is allowed to create its own errors, like
+The server is allowed to create its own errors, like **Client.Authentication**.
-    **Client.Authentication**.

 `faultstring()` provides a readable explanation, whereas `faultdetail()` gives access to more detailed information, which may be a string, object, or more complex structure.

 For example, if you change **uri** to something else (let's try with `'Test'` instead of `'Temperatures'`), this code will generate:

      Client, Bad Class Name, Failed to access class (Test)

 By default client will **die with diagnostic** on *transport errors* and **do nothing** for *faulted calls*, so, you'll be able to get fault info from result.
 You can alter this behavior with `on_fault()` handler either per object, so it will die on both transport errors and SOAP faults (temperrh.pl):

      #!perl -w